 5. Register your trademark!

 In this case, fulfill special trademark application.
-Then, the process of registering the trademark is provided by State Administration for Industry and Commerce and it lasts about one year.
+Then, the process of registering the trademark is provided by the State Administration for Industry and Commerce and it lasts about one year.
 Finally, when all verification actions go well, you will receive a certificate of approval.

 6. Be prepared for culture differences

 When you get all necessary approvals from all the authorities, pick the proper place for the kind of your business and lease needed premises, you became a legal player in the Chinese market.
-Now, you are able to hire the employees and start making business relations.
+Now, you are able to hire employees and start making business relations.
 When we raise a subject of setting up a company in China it is worth to mention about Chinese business etiquette.
 You need to be prepared for long negotiation processes and pay attention to the topic of conversations or body language.
 Be upright, formal and try to avoid political topics.
 Dress in a conservative way for meetings and you would look professional in the eyes of your Chinese interlocutors if you would be able to speak some words in Chinese.

 7. How to start a business in China – summary

-If you have come up with a brilliant idea for business in China, you could start actions and make your plan come true.
+If you have come up with a brilliant idea for a business in China, you could start actions and make your plan come true.
 As you know now, the process of opening a business in China needs some time and patience.
-There are some huge competitors on the market.
+There are some huge competitors in the market.
 The biggest companies in China might be impossible to overcome, but there are still plenty of fields you can compete with them.
 Choose the most relevant business structure, create a specific business plan, gather all necessary documentation and register the company.
 Brace yourself and even there is a risk to make some mistakes, the Chinese proverb says: “A fall into a ditch makes you wiser”.

 Average rating / 5.
 Vote count: